goodguyry/postcss-tidy-columns/README.md

 });
 ```

-See the [Scoped Settings](https://github.com/goodguyry/postcss-tidy-columns/wiki/Scoped-Settings) Wiki page for more.
+See the [Gotchas](https://github.com/goodguyry/postcss-tidy-columns/wiki/Gotchas#configuration-breakpoints-caveats) Wiki page for more.

 ## Options Cascade